 6. Use the Original FireStick Power Cable and Adapter

-If you are still experiencing the No Signal error at this point, it may be due to using a power cable or adapter that did not come with your Amazon FireStick.
+If you are still experiencing the No Signal error, it may be due to using a power cable or adapter that did not come with your Amazon FireStick.
 A third-party cable or adapter can sometimes cause issues like loss of signal.
 The original equipment will work best with your device.
 If you still have it, give it a try.
 If you no longer have the original power accessories, you may need to order a new set from Amazon.

 7. Contact Amazon Support or a Technician

-You can carry out most of the solutions yourself to fix the No Signal error on Amazon FireStick.
+You can use most solutions to fix the No Signal error on Amazon FireStick.
 However, some issues are better left to the experts.
 For example, an issue with an HDMI port may extend to the circuit board of your TV.
 And you definitely shouldn’t go fiddling around there.

-If the error is from your FireStick, such as the device being defective, you can reach out to the Amazon customer support team as a last resort.
-Amazon support will carry out a thorough analysis of the device and tell you how to fix it or if you need to get a new FireStick device.
+If the error is from your FireStick, such as the defective device, you can contact the Amazon customer support team as a last resort.
+Amazon support will thoroughly analyze the device and tell you how to fix it or if you need a new one.

 Wrapping Up